What Is a Martech Stack?

 Business leaders in marketing, sales, customer service or other customer-centric roles must deliver on the CX imperative—deploying authentic experiences that set your brand apart from competitors.

-However, traditional marketing stacks (containing the components described above) are not designed to place the customer at the center of marketing initiatives.
+However, traditional martech stacks (containing the components described above) are not designed to place the customer at the center of marketing initiatives.
 Rather, they are aligned around channel (e.g. web, catalog, store, app) or marketing sub-department (e.g. brand marketing, acquisition, CRM).
 With data siloed in separate systems, channels and sub-departments, these enterprises are incapable of delivering more than disconnected or fragmented experiences.

-Leading businesses are now rethinking their sprawling marketing stacks, seeking to transform them into modern customer experience (CX) stacks—where everything you do through technology is aligned and orchestrated around the customer.
+Leading businesses are now rethinking their sprawling martech stacks, seeking to transform them into modern customer experience (CX) stacks—where everything you do through technology is aligned and orchestrated around the customer.
 Departments and channels work together seamlessly, and the customer has one unified, authentic and personal experience with your brand.

 Challenges to Achieving the CX Stack